jnewmar/coding-challenge-content-feed/README.md

   - get the data from the endpoint /api/content
  - create an Post component
    - wait for the content be completed loaded
  - create Post and comment types
+    - create the interface for Posts and Comments entities received by the external URL
+    - create the interface for the normalized Posts and Comments
     - wait for the content and the image be pre loaded
     - use tailwindCss classes to format the Card for the post
     - hanlde the responsivenes